manGoweb/MangoPress/README.md

 You are going to spent the most of your time in the `theme` directory.
 Follow these code architecture instructions to avoid a loss of your sanity:

 * Use `index.php` and other WP template files as controllers (php code only).
 Controller should define and fill a context for an actual template.
 * Use templates `views/*.latte` as views.
 All the HTML chunks belong here.
 Work with given context only and do not execute unnecessary php code.
 * Assets source directories are `styles`, `scripts` and `images` and the [mango-cli](https://github.com/manGoweb/mango-cli) compiles them to the `public/assets` distribution directory.

+## Scaling

+Mangopress has *wordpress-s3-media* plugin installed by default.
+It uploads to and serves all media from aws s3.
+For local development, you should have `parameters.s3.enabled` set to `false` and use filesystem as usual.
+Don't forget to set `parameters.s3.secret` in production config.

 ## Manage WP plugins